 Updating data and periodically knowing the degree of soil degradation, the pressure variables in each region or basin, and the actions for their conservation are fundamental as a product of a robust information system since what is not known can not be protected.
-Soil conservation and its promotion must start from a detailed knowledge of the problem and its causes at various scales, in order to influence effectively.
+Soil conservation and its promotion must start from a detailed knowledge of the problem and its causes at various scales, to influence effectively.

 Develop and implement effective education, training, and communication programs and projects for soil conservation

-It is essential to generate and promote systematic, significant, long-term educational processes, in different modalities and areas, which are reflected in a greater appreciation of our soils and in greater individual and collective participation in their conservation.
+It is essential to generate and promote systematic, significant, long-term educational processes, in different modalities and areas, which are reflected in a greater appreciation of our soils and greater individual and collective participation in their conservation.